-Graduate students will take twelve courses over the course of three years.
-The first and fourth years will normally be supported by fellowship.
+The first and fourth years are typically supported by fellowship.
 During the second, third, and fifth years, students normally teach to earn their stipends; in the second year by serving as a teaching assistant for a lecture course, and in the third and fifth years by teaching expository writing.
+On some occasions, graduate students conduct undergraduate courses of their own design.
 Training and practice in teaching are regarded as an integral part of the graduate program.
-On some occasions, graduate students, with prior approval of the faculty, conduct undergraduate courses of their own design.

 Students are also expected to demonstrate proficiency in reading one foreign language (at the level of fluency) or two foreign languages (at the more modest level of competency).
 The language requirement may be satisfied either by course work (including summer courses offered at Johns Hopkins) or by written examination (for which students are expected to translate a paragraph with the aid of a dictionary).